 You’ll take 12 courses to complete your degree.

-of 2017 master’s graduates from the College of Science and Health were employed, continuing their education or not seeking employment within six months of graduation.
+of Science Education graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 You’ll learn from faculty members like Professor Bernhard Beck-Winchatz, an astrophysicist who works with NASA to incorporate the latest scientific discoveries and learning into his courses.
 Through DePaul’s STEM center, Beck-Winchatz has worked with CPS middle school students to conduct science experiments in near-space.

 “My DePaul experience gave me the confidence to really push the boundaries for myself and for my students.
 I am confident in my own content knowledge, and this has given me the confidence to take on big projects with my students.”

 Our alumni work in parochial, private and public schools across the Chicago metropolitan area.
 You’ll also be connected with DePaul’s community of more than 201,000 alumni worldwide.